 What is a community group?

 Community groups are small groups of approximately six married couples or six to eight individuals of the same gender that meet weekly in someone's home for fellowship, Bible study, prayer, and accountability.
 They are for adults of all ages, stages of life, and spiritual maturity.
 Most community groups are formed as people go through the Rooted experience.

 Each community group decides when and where it wants to meet.
 Most groups meet at least 3 times a month.
 As individuals seek to join a community group, we help them find people that are meeting on a particular night and in a certain area of town.
 All of our community groups meet in group members' homes while our Rooted groups meet on campus.

 How long does a community group last?

 Initially, all of the groups that are formed after Rooted begin as Starter Groups.
 Starter Groups are created to be an introductory step into group life.
 After eight weeks, group members can decide to continue on with their Starter Group members or dissolve to find another group.
 Starter Group members who continue on establish themselves as a community group and commit to meet for an additional 15-18 months.
 Each group meeting is approximately 1.5 hours.

 What is your process for connecting people into community groups?

-What different type of community groups do you make available through GroupLinks?
+What different type of groups do you make available through Rooted?

-In selecting the group that is right for them, attendees select a Married, Mens (single or married) or Womens (single or married) group, depending upon their stage of life.
+In selecting the group that is right for them, attendees select a Married, Mens (single or married), Women's (single or married) group, or Co-ed Group (men and women) depending upon their stage of life.